-A consultant friend of mine posed an interesting question to me this week–one of his customers wanted to be able to let his users administer a cloud-managed Office 365 distribution group by uploading a CSV or Excel spreadsheet.
-From an administration perspective, I have done an incredible amount of directory management tasks using CSVs, so this didn’t seem like that difficult of a task.… [ Continue reading ]
+A consultant friend of mine posed an interesting question to me this week–one of his customers wanted to be able to let his users administer a cloud-managed Office 365 distribution group by uploading a CSV or Excel spreadsheet. … [ Continue reading ]

 Update: I posted roll-back steps at the bottom of the article.

 Several months ago, I wrote a blog on Disabling Office 365 Groups.
 It seems as though we couldn’t leave well enough alone.
 Such is a price of progress.… [ Continue reading ]